jwyk/tp/docs/UserGuide.md

 - **Straight Flush**: Five consecutive cards of the same suit.
 - **Royal Flush**: Ace, King, Queen, Jack, Ten of the same suit.

 Each Poker Hand is worth a specific amount of points.
 Higher-ranking hands yield more points.
+Javatro provides options for the player to easily see different statistics to help them plan and optimise.

 ---